globalsign/est/README.md

 Note that when we omit the `-csr` option when reenrolling, the EST client automatically generates a CSR for us by copying the subject field and subject alternative name extension from the certificate we're renewing.

-### EST client samples

-Basic enroll operation is available under `cmd/sample` directory.
-In any case, sample can be changed to meet user requirements : change user credentials, create a different signing key, enroll a different CSR etc.